Note: This post was originally published in 2015 and has been updated for 2021.

 Step Five: Choose Your D.A.T. – Digital Asset Type

-Step Six: Keyword Research and Title
+Step Six: Keyword Research

 Now’s the time to research keywords, so you can make sure your marketing piece will rank for the appropriate search terms.
+Yes, SEO is still a thing and yes it should be considered in every piece of digital content.

 Establish a working title and try to incorporate your keywords, but be prepared to re-visit this again later in the process.
 You may want to experiment with different titles, or you may find the piece takes a slightly different direction to that which you originally expected once you get further into the creation of it.